shahzadmumtaz22/UoM_ClinicalCodes_Phenotypes_ForIeuan/phenotypes/Carr_Depotapds_C52jT5neCQgRvxfQh9VfE5.md

 observed for accidental, alcohol-related, and drug poisoning deaths.
 At 10 years of follow-up, cumulative incidence values were 6.5% (95% CI, 6.0%-7.1%) for allcause mortality and 1.3% (95% CI, 1.2%-1.5%) for suicide.

+CONCLUSIONS:
-CONCLUSIONS Primary care patients who have harmed themselves are at greatly increased risk of dying prematurely by natural and unnatural causes, and especially within a year of a first episode.
+Primary care patients who have harmed themselves are at greatly increased risk of dying prematurely by natural and unnatural causes, and especially within a year of a first episode.
 These individuals visit clinicians at a relatively high frequency, which presents a clear opportunity for preventive action.